GraemeMalcolm/ai-agents/Instructions/Labs/03-multi-agents.md

     title: 'Develop a multi-agent solution'
 ---

-> **UNDER DEVELOPMENT**: This lab is not complete, and does not currently work successfuly.

 # Develop a multi-agent solution

 In this exercise you'll use Azure AI Agent Service and Semantic Kernel to create a multi-agent solution that combines the capabilities of two agents to generate an expense claim email and create a chart of the expense categories in the claim.